 Who are we?

-Anthony Salvador Jauregui III is a playwright, improviser, and comedy buff from Bakersfield, California.
-Anthony is a produced playwright and was an opinions writer and editor for CSU Bakersfield’s student newspaper: The Runner.
-When not honking at people in traffic, he studies improvisation at The Groundlings.
+Anthony Salvador Jauregui III is a writer from Bakersfield, California.
+Anthony enjoys and studies improvisation, sketch comedy, stand up, and anything that may make people laugh.
+Anthony is a produced playwright and was an opinions writer for CSU Bakersfield’s student newspaper: The Runner.
+Currently, Anthony is a staff writer for a startup production company: Kraken Eats Pineapple.
+When not honking at people in traffic, he writes legal documents from 9-5pm.

 Mateo Lara is working toward a degree in English Literature from California State University, Bakersfield.
 He is proud to be Mexican-American, learning to embrace and find who he is inside its history, language, and culture.
 His collections of poetry, La Futura Tuga and X, Marks the Spot, are available on Amazon, and his poems have been featured in The New Engagement and Orpheus.